033zhek/LED-frame/README.md

 # LED-frame
-Photo frame with LED illumination on ESP8266 using Arduino Core LED mods by AlexGyver
+Photo frame with LED illumination on ESP8266 using Arduino Core '\n' LED mods by AlexGyver